-Future strategic investment into natural resource management (NRM) within the Avon River basin is essential to assist the community to maintaining the health and prosperity of the natural environment.
-The Wheatbelt Regional NRM Strategy enables and guides NRM investment within the region, and therefore reflects community values and objectives in identifying areas where investment is likely to have the most significant and long-lasting influence in achieving NRM outcomes.
-In achieving this objective, the strategy:
+Future strategic investment into natural resource management within the Avon River Basin is essential to assist the community to maintain the health and prosperity of the natural environment.
+The Regional NRM Strategy for the region enables and guides NRM investment.

 - Reflects community views

 - Describes system elements (stressors, land management and resource impacts)

 This current Regional NRM Strategy incorporates principles of resilience and adaptive management in considering the environmental, socio- economic and political landscape influencing NRM within the Wheatbelt region.
 Adaptive management approaches have been successfully applied to NRM in Australia and overseas cross a wide range of environments (Hauser & Possingham 2008.
 Brodie et al. 2007, Australian Forestry 2011, LWA 2009, ICEWRM 2011.
 Gilmour et al. 1999).